SupremaLex/bbvk/README.md

 ## Description

-bbvk is small util used to generate the plonk verification key for the custom trusted setup
+bbvk is small util designed to generate the plonk verification key for the custom trusted setup.

 ## Installation